 3.)
 Fast Retro

-The quick hits template is the easiest way to add structure to your sprint retrospective meetings.
+The fast sprint retrospective template is the easiest way to add structure to your sprint retrospective meetings.
 With this template, you can ask the following questions:

 - What's going well?

 - Any important learnings you'd like to share?

 These questions are a bit softer vs. the "glad, sad, mad" template and there's a focus on sharing learnings.

 This template is known as the Four L's.
 This is one of our favorite templates and asks the following questions: